wp-plugins/dotmailer-sign-up-widget/readme.txt

 == Screenshots ==

-1.The plugin will appear as ‘dotMailer’ in your left-hand menu.
-2.Selecting an address book.
-3.Changing address book visibility.
+1.The plugin will appear as ‘dotMailer’ in your left-hand menu 2.Selecting an address book3.Changing address book visibility.
 4.Reordering address books.
 5.Adding the form to your website.
 6.Click on screen options.